MaskedLlama04/Hypermedia-Project-Connect-Four-/README.md

 This Connect Four project showcases:

 * Clean file separation
-* Strong use of pure JavaScript functions
+* Several JavaScript functions for each part of the game
-* A modern, attractive UI
+* A (attractive?)
+UI
 * Responsive design
 * Interactive sound effects
 * Expandable game architecture
-* A well-organized and clear codebase

-The game is fully functional, visually polished, and ready for future improvements.
+The game is fully functional, visually polished, and ready to play.

 ---